 For merchants, a chargeback fee is a cost that they incur when a customer disputes an item they have purchased.
 This can occur when an item is not received, the transaction amount was not correct, or the item purchased arrived in an unsatisfactory condition.

 The chargeback fee is typically assessed by the merchant's payment processor and covers their processing costs for resolving the issue.
-Chargeback fees vary by merchant account but can range from $20 to even hundreds of dollars in certain scenarios.
+They vary by merchant account but can range from $20 to even hundreds of dollars in certain scenarios.
 These fees can quickly add up if merchants don't take preventative steps to handle customer disputes promptly and effectively.

 How do Chargeback Fees Work?

-Chargeback fees are assessed by the merchant's bank to reimburse them for the money they initially refunded in a chargeback transaction, as well as any additional fees incurred during the chargeback cycle.
+These fees are assessed by the merchant's bank to reimburse them for the money they initially refunded in a chargeback transaction, as well as any additional fees incurred during the chargeback cycle.

 In general, these fees range between $15 and $100, depending on the merchant’s type of processing agreement and their chargeback history—in some cases it may be very different.
 The fee is often calculated based on both a fixed dollar amount (determined by card networks) and an interchange rate, which is the percentage of the transaction that was charged back.